 In high school, I made A’s on my essays and book reports.
 I can talk up a storm.
 I’m into details.
 I’m organized and like to do research.
 When I realized that 90% of what I do in my spare time revolves around something with entertainment, I figured I wasn’t barking up the wrong tree by deciding to write a book!
 Oh!
 When I was a pre-teen, I created Long’s Little Library (also known as The Triple L)!!
 I had a number of books that I loaned out to a few friends to read.
 How’s that?

-The 100, The Originals, Killjoys, Defiance, Sleepy Hollow, Extant, The Vampire Diaries, Supernatural, Bones, Survivor, The Walking Dead, Grimm.
-Some that have been cancelled that I loved: Being Human (SyFy), True Blood, Fringe, Sons of Anarchy, Smallville, 24, Dollhouse, Lost, Ghost Whisperer, Terminator-Sarah Connor Chronicles, Buffy the Vampire Slayer, Angel, Dark Angel, Prison Break, Xena-Warrior Princess, Hercules-The Legendary Journeys.
+Fear the Walking Dead, Stranger Things, Preacher, The Strain, Vikings, Curse of Oak Island, The 100, The Originals, Killjoys, Defiance, Sleepy Hollow, Extant, The Vampire Diaries, Supernatural, Bones, Survivor, The Walking Dead, Grimm, Being Human (SyFy), True Blood, Fringe, Sons of Anarchy, Smallville, 24, Dollhouse, Lost, Ghost Whisperer, Terminator-Sarah Connor Chronicles, Buffy the Vampire Slayer, Angel, Dark Angel, Prison Break, Xena-Warrior Princess, Hercules-The Legendary Journeys.

 Hot green tea with a teaspoon of sugar.